Key takeaways

 | Open Source | No |

-The company emphasizes GDPR and CCPA compliance, with SOC 2 certification in progress.
-They explicitly state that no data is used for training by them or third parties.
+The company emphasizes GDPR and CCPA compliance, and explicitly states that no data is used for model training by them or third parties.
+The SOC 2 in-progress claim from the original pricing page can no longer be verified since that page was removed.

 Strengths